 Sitting the Exam

-I booked the online exam through ITSM Hub.
-It was hard to find a training provider that would provide the exam only; most providers only offer it as part of a training package.
+I later booked the online exam through ITSM Hub.
+It was hard to find a training provider that would provide the exam only as most providers only offer it as part of a training package.

 Before the exam, you’ll need to install the exam software on your PC or Mac.
 When you initially launch the software it’ll check your system for compatibility, including webcam, audio etc. Once completed you can then complete the exam.